 - Failing to showcase culture: One of the major mistakes is forgetting to share benefits, perks, cultural activities, etc. It often happens that employees spend more hours at the office than at home and HRs should ensure to make the workplace comfortable.
 Subtle gestures like putting up pictures of the latest news and activity in the reception area show how involved the company is in the welfare of their candidates.

 - Subtle cues in the reception area: Reception area is your make or break place.
 Similar to how HRs and hiring managers decide which candidate to hire, candidates too might have options before joining a particular company over others.
 Apart from job responsibilities and salary, what is it that makes a candidate join a particular company?
 The subtle cues that they infer from the company, e.g. how well behaved is the staff, cleanliness, ambience, brightness of the light, awards on display, general mood of the people, etc.

 Hiring is much more than just filling a position in the company.
 It is also about brand and image building.
 Take your time to make hiring a good experience for everyone.
 Good news is that HRMS solutions are greatly helping human resource professionals to save a great deal of their time and efforts which they often spend on mundane HR related functions thus, leaving them with more time at hand to focus on recruiting.

-To know how Pocket HRMS can help transform your HR department into a recruiting ninja, SMS SAGE to 56767 or write to us at firstname.lastname@example.org for a free demo.
+To know how Pocket HRMS can help transform your HR department into a recruiting ninja, write to us at firstname.lastname@example.org for a free demo.